 "CHARLIE P is energetic, delightfully sardonic, dark without being oppresive, playful and very readable.

-captures the note of our late modern time."
+CHARLIE P captures the note of our late modern time."

 - Sven Birkerts, National Book Critics Circle, Citation for Excellence in Reviewing